purvisjd/Credit_Risk_Analysis/README.md

     This graphic shows that the EasyEnsembleClassifier algorithm produced a precision score of .07 and a recall score of .91 for high risk and a precision score of 1 and a recall score of .94 for low risk.

 ##  Summary of Results
-Reviewing the above alogirithms and associated results, it can be easily seen that the relative accuracy for